PhoenixtBlaze/BeatSurgeon/README.md

     3. Click the **"Connect to Twitch"** button.
     4. This will open a browser window to authorize the mod securely via Twitch.
 *   **Why is this needed?** The ChatPlex connection handles *reading chat*, but the Saber Surgeon backend is required to safely verify *subscription status* for unlocking custom fonts and colors.
+*   Once you are connected to SaberSurgeon's Backend, you should see `Edit Visuals` button in the Cooldown settings menu
+*   If you dont see the `Edit Visuals` button, Please go out of the menu and reselect saber surgeon in the mods tab to see it.

 <img width="886" height="697" alt="Twitch Settings" src="https://github.com/user-attachments/assets/59105a81-11ba-4bba-b55e-d8a9883d18a6" />
 ---